 The terms and conditions for temporary staff employed by the AEC during federal elections, by-elections, plebiscites and referendums are set out in the Collective Determination.

-Most election staff, working on election day are required to start around 7am, and finish around 10.30pm, when all required duties are complete in the polling place (including the counting of ballot papers).
+Most election staff, working on election day are required to start around 7am, and finish no later than 11pm, when all required duties are complete in the polling place (including the counting of ballot papers).
 It is a dynamic and fast paced work environment, which can be a mentally and physically demanding experience for some.

 For those, who are employed to work before or after election day, the ordinary work hours are 7am to 8pm, Monday to Saturday.
 The length of the shift worked during these hours will vary but is generally not longer than 7.5 hours (plus breaks).